 We discuss the case of I\,Zw\,18 in more detail.
 This is the only galaxy where the observed and theoretical luminosity distributions do not match at the low-luminosity end.
 The number of observed cool SGs in the range $4.6 < \log (L / L_\odot) < 5.0$ (corresponding to $M_\mathrm{ini} \approx 15$\,M$_\odot$) is about five times lower than the models predict.
-We suspect that this could be a stellar evolution effect.
-In this scenario, stars born with $\sim$15\,M$_\odot$ spend a smaller fraction of their helium-burning lifetime as cool SGs than stars with initial masses of $\sim$25\,M$_\odot$ (which have $\log (L / L_\odot) \approx 5.4$ during helium burning).
-In fact, such a stellar evolution effect is present in the BOoST models, but higher luminosity (it causes the bump around $\log (L / L_\odot) \approx 5.8$ in the bottom right panel of Fig.\,\ref{fig:ldist}).
-We will discuss uncertainties in stellar evolution models in Sect.\,\ref{sec:models}.
-Because of these uncertainties, we used BoOST models to perform a test where we assumed that all I\,Zw\,18 stars spend a constant fraction of 7\% of their lifetime burning helium as cool SGs.
-This resulted in a model population harboring $\sim$10 cool SGs with $\log (L / L_\odot) > 5.6$, and an associated $p_\mathrm{pois} \approx 10^{-4}$ to draw none.
-As such, in this test there is a less spectacular difference between the luminosity distributions of observed and model populations of bright cool SGs in I\,Zw\,18.
-Still, the absence of observed cool SGs with $\log (L / L_\odot) > 5.6$ would again be very unlikely to be explained by chance.
+We suspect this to be a stellar evolution effect.
+In this scenario, stars born with $\sim$15\,M$_\odot$ spend a lower fraction of their helium-burning lifetime as cool SGs than do stars with initial masses of $\sim$25\,M$_\odot$ (which have $\log (L / L_\odot) \approx 5.4$ during helium burning).
+In fact, such a stellar evolution effect is present in the BOoST models, but manifesting at higher luminosity (causing the bump around $\log (L / L_\odot) \approx 5.8$ in the bottom right panel of Fig.\,\ref{fig:ldist}).
+We discuss uncertainties in stellar evolution models in Sect.\,\ref{sec:models}.
+Due to these uncertainties, we used BoOST models to test a scenario where all I\,Zw\,18 stars spend a constant 7\% of their helium-burning lifetime as cool SGs.
+This resulted in a model population harboring approximately ten cool SGs with $\log (L / L_\odot) > 5.6$ and an associated $p_\mathrm{pois} \approx 10^{-4}$ for drawing none.
+As such, in this test there is less spectacular difference between the luminosity distributions of observed and model populations of bright cool SGs in I\,Zw\,18.
+Still, the absence of observed cool SGs with $\log (L / L_\odot) > 5.6$ remains highly unlikely by chance.